Data Usage & Billing Calculations

 Calculating Billable Data Usage

-The amount of data that is billed for is then calculated based on the minimum billing unit of the country where the data was used.
+Billable data usage is calculated based on the minimum billing unit of the country where the data was used.
 Raw data usage is rounded up to the nearest increment of the minimum billing unit.
-This rounding occurs for each SIM card individually and not for total usage across all SIM cards on your account.
+This rounding is applied to each SIM card individually, not to total usage across all SIM cards on your account.

 For example, the minimum billing unit for the United States for plan01s IoT SIM cards is 100 kilobytes.
 If over the course of the month one plan01s IoT SIM card uses 127 kilobytes of data, it will be billed for 200 kilobytes.